DUNE-DAQ/docs/docs/packages/dfmodules/python/dfmodules/tpset_demo/README.md

 # tpset_demo

-This is a demo system that runs TriggerPrimitiveMaker` to read TPs from a file and send them to a TPStreamWriter running in another process.
+This is a demo system that runs TriggerPrimitiveMaker` to read TPs from a file and send them to a TPStreamWriterModule running in another process.

 ## Generating the system configuration files